Sitebase/cssinjs/README.md

 Problems I ran into
 -------------------
-* Hover states(see branch `feature-hover-state`): There is now way to define `:hover` states in inline CSS.
+* Hover states(see branch `feature-interaction-mixin`): There is now way to define `:hover` states in inline CSS.
 So the solution that I'm thinking of is using a interaction aware mixin that will set a `hover` state property to `true` when a user hovers over the item.
 Possible problems is that the m() expression will become really big.